Darshan-V/Javascript-Interview-Questions/React/ReactEssentials.md

 <summary>view</summary>

-   -  The event loop is a mechanism in JavaScript that allows for asynchronous execution of code by continuously checking the call stack and message queue for new tasks to execute.
+   -  The event loop is a mechanism in JavaScript that allows for asynchronous execution of code by continuously checking the call stack and task queue for new tasks to execute.
 It ensures that the execution of long-running operations does not block the main thread and allows for efficient handling of I/O operations.
     </details>